andrewwinters5000/klimakoffer/milestone2.md

 ##### (2) Latitudes where there is no sunset (summer)
-Some regions of earth are exposed to incoming solar radiation throughout the entire day during part of the year.
+Some regions of Earth are exposed to incoming solar radiation throughout the entire day during part of the year.
 These regions fulfill
 $$
 \label{eq:nosunset}
 |\lat| + |\delta| \ge \frac{\pi}{2} \,\, \text{with} \,\, \lat \delta > 0,